frederic-perez/AmE-dictionary/data/dictionary.md

 __marshal<sup>1</sup>__ _n_
 __marshal<sup>2</sup>__ _v_ :eight: (marshals, marshalled, marshalling) __1__ To bring people or things together and organize them so that they can be used in an effective way. _The community will marshal its resources to help undocumented immigrants._ __2__ To organize information or ideas, especially in order to make an argument. _His ability to marshal facts._
 __marshland__ _n_ :two::hammer:
-__marshmallow__ _n_ :two: Althaea officinalis.
-The word “marshmallow” comes from the mallow plant species, an herb which grows in marshes and other damp areas.
+__marshmallow__ _n_ :three::four: Althaea officinalis.
+The word “marshmallow” comes from the mallow plant species, an herb which grows in marshes and other damp areas. _Toasting marshmallows._
 __marshy__
 __mart__ A place of trade, eg. an auction room or market.
 __martial artist__